 Cotton fibers were chosen to enhance bonding with an elastomer matrix.
-Ecoflex 30 elastomer (Smooth-On, Inc.) was chosen as the matrix of the composite due to its combination of large strain at rupture (allowing for large deformations) and stiffness (to prevent issues with clamping).
+Ecoflex 30 elastomer (Smooth-On, Inc.) was chosen as the matrix of the composite owing to its combination of large strain at rupture (allowing for large deformations) and stiffness (to prevent issues with clamping).
 The fibers are arranged as seen in Figure 8, with circular fibers shown in orange and radial fibers shown in blue.
 An additional, outermost circular fiber lies under the clamp to provide extra, more uniform stiffness for a proper seal with the clamp base (see Section 4.1 and Figure 8).

 While the radial fibers have anchor points to aid in the layup process, the circular fibers do not have anything to hold them in place.
 Therefore, they are laid down first so the radial fibers can hold them in place once the layup is completed.
-Each circular fiber was pre-tied with a simple noose knot before being placed on the mold base (Figure 9b) and tightened around its respective guide posts.
+Each circular fiber was pre-tied with a simple noose knot before being placed on the mold base (Figure 9(b)) and tightened around its respective guide posts.
 The two ends of the fiber were then tied with a square knot before being trimmed as short as possible.
-Finally, the knot was coated with a cyanoacrylate glue (Loctite Ultragel Control) to prevent untying at high membrane stresses (Figure 9c).
+Finally, the knot was coated with a cyanoacrylate glue (Loctite Ultragel Control) to prevent untying at high membrane stresses (Figure 9(c)).

 Looming the radial fibers is significantly less difficult than looming the circular fibers.
-For each fiber, a knot was tied around the anchor at one end of a fiber profile (Figure 9e).
-While maintaining tension in the fiber, the fiber was pulled around the proper guide posts before tying the same knot on the opposite anchor point (Figure 9f).
-Care was taken to ensure that the fiber was fully extended before tying the final knot and trimming loose ends (Figure 9g).
+For each fiber, a knot was tied around the anchor at one end of a fiber profile (Figure 9(e)).
+While maintaining tension in the fiber, the fiber was pulled around the proper guide posts before tying the same knot on the opposite anchor point (Figure 9(f)).
+Care was taken to ensure that the fiber was fully extended before tying the final knot and trimming loose ends (Figure 9(g)).

-The fiber-layup method presented here differs from previous work which has utilized various methods for laying up fibers, such as molded cavities for fiber alignment (Galloway, Polygerinos, Walsh and Wood 2013), rubber cement for fiber adhesion (Bishop-Moser, Krishnan, Kim and Kota 2012), linear fiber layups on elastomeric tapes (Huang, Lu, Zhu, Clarke and Suo 2012), embroidered fibers with soluble supports (Ceron, Cohen, Shepherd, Pikul and Harnett 2018), or loomed fibers encased in injection molded elastomer (Krieg and Mohseni 2017), in that it provides a rigid support structure for laying arbitrary, planar, curved fiber patterns.
-Existing processes do not provide a stable base for tensioning planar, curved fibers in soft elastomers while sufficiently preventing deviation from the desired curve, which is necessary for the samples in this paper.
+The fiber-layup method presented here differs from previous work that has utilized various methods for laying-up fibers, such as molded cavities for fiber alignment (Galloway et al., 2013), rubber cement for fiber adhesion (Bishop-Moser et al., 2012), linear fiber layups on elastomeric tapes (Huang et al., 2012), embroidered fibers with soluble supports (Ceron et al., 2018), or loomed fibers encased in injection-molded elastomer (Krieg and Mohseni, 2017), in that it provides a rigid support structure for laying arbitrary, planar, curved fiber patterns.
+Existing processes do not provide a stable base for tensioning planar, curved fibers in soft elastomers while sufficiently preventing deviation from the desired curve, which is necessary for the samples in this article.
 Without this tension to ensure that the cotton fibers are taut, the fibers could potentially retain some extensibility, which invalidates the fiber inextensibility assumption made in Section 2.

-3.2 Two-Stage Molding Process
+3.2.
+Two-stage molding process

 Molding of the fiber-reinforced membranes took place in two stages.
 For each stage, the Ecoflex 30 elastomer was thoroughly mixed and degassed in a vacuum chamber before being poured.
 Each mold was also sprayed with Universal Mold Release (Smooth-On, Inc.) to aid in removing the membrane from the mold.
-The first stage embedded the completed fiber layup (Figure 9h) in elastomer.
+The first stage embedded the completed fiber layup (Figure 9(h)) in elastomer.
 After pouring the elastomer over the fibers, the mold (Figure 10) was placed back into the vacuum chamber to pull elastomer between the cotton threads of the fibers.
 This helped to ensure proper bonding between the elastomer and the fibers.
-After degassing, a thick acrylic disk was placed over the open surface of the mold, the mold and disk were flipped upside down to allow any residual bubbles to rise to the surface that is filled in stage 2, and a weight was placed on top while the elastomer cured.
+After degassing, a thick acrylic disk was placed over the open surface of the mold, the mold and disk were flipped upside down to allow any residual bubbles to rise